OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 Also, Virtual Networks can be further refined with the inclusion of different `Address Ranges <http://docs.opennebula.org/4.10/user/virtual_resource_management/vgg.html#the-address-range-ar>`__.
 This refinement can be done at import time, defining the size of the network one of the following supported Address Ranges:

 - IPv4: Need to define at least starting IP address.
 MAC address can be defined as well
-- IPv6: Can oprionllty define starting MAC adddress, GLOBAL PREFIX and ULA PREFIX
+- IPv6: Can optionally define starting MAC adddress, GLOBAL PREFIX and ULA PREFIX
 - Ethernet: Does not manage IP addresses but rather MAC addresses.
 If a starting MAC is not provided, vOneCloud will generate one.

 The networking information will also be passed onto the VM in the :ref:`Contextualization <build_template_context>` process.